 - For Type, select the data type of the attribute values.
 For example.
 Age is an Integer and Gender is Text.

-- In the Attribute Values panel, click the plus sign to add attribute values.
-You can also add the values later in the classification sheet.
+- Click the Values tab (at the top of the dialog) and click Add to create each attribute value.
+You can also add the values later in List View or in the classification sheet.

 You can now assign cases to the new classification and define the attribute values for each case.

-- Auto code a dataset containing social media data (imported from NCapture files) and choose to code by Username, NVivo creates cases with the classification 'Facebook User' or 'Twitter User'.
+When you auto code a dataset containing social media data (imported from NCapture files) and choose to code by Username, NVivo creates cases with the classification 'Facebook User', 'Twitter User, or 'YouTube User'.
 Information from the user's profile is stored as attribute values for each code.
+Automatic coding in datasets